victorakabustedbangs/victorakabustedbangs/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Publish my first project
-- ⚡ Fun fact: I love to draw and play piano / guitar
+- ⚡ Fun fact: My favourite song to play to on guitar is Chris Hadfield's rendition of David Bowie's Space Oddity

 ### Connect with me: